6 Interactive Ingredients to Crack the Code: Read and Write the Right Way, Right Away

 When children have to retrieve letter-sound connections while spelling, they strengthen word recognition and build automaticity in reading.

-- Spell daily, listening carefully to each sound in a word and mapping those sounds to the letters that represent them.
+• Spell daily, segmenting each sound in a word and mapping those sounds to the letters that represent them.

-- Apply on-the-spot, corrective feedback in order to immediately connect accurate sounds and spellings.
+• Apply on-the-spot, corrective feedback in order to retain accurate sounds and spellings.

 4. Self-Monitoring

-Teach learners to listen to themselves and monitor for accuracy as they read.
+Teach children to listen to themselves and monitor for accuracy as they read.
 This is where oral language is especially important.
 The reader must pay attention to meaning.

-- Decode a word, keeping eyes on the letters.
-Does it match a word in their vocabulary?
-If not, recode and try different sounds.
+• Decode an unfamiliar word, keeping one's eyes on the letters.
+Child thinks: Does it match a word in my vocabulary?
+If not, recode trying different sounds.

 5. Immediate Feedback